 Disadvantages of MDF Board

-- MDF is made of wood, minor quantities of formaldehyde which be degassed during building, although this has mostly drained away by the completion of the development process.
+- When considering mdf wood disadvantages, it’s evident that MDF is made of wood which be degassed during building, although this has mostly drained away by the completion of the development process.
 The decorated MDF therefore eliminates any health hazard.

 - MDF will expand if the water is hit.
 MDF extracts water faster than timber.

 - MDF needs to be heavily maintained – once MDF is broken or damaged, this can be quickly restored or sealed.

 - The additives used to make MDF make the substance less child-friendly than most fabrics.

 - MDF is softer than natural wood and is not built to withstand extreme stress.
 It is vulnerable to breaking or breaking up under extreme tension.
 Long load-bearing The durability of MDF furniture is smaller than that of natural wood furniture.